moirahartigan/the-lady-goldsmith/README.md

 — **Colour** —

-While white is the main colour for the site and will be itilized as much as possible, I chose accent colours that I thought would not be overwhelming and add an elegance to it.
+While white is the main colour for the site and will be utilized as much as possible, I chose accent colours that I thought would not be overwhelming and add an elegance to it.

 <br>